Muukid/muTrueType/README.md

 * `MUTT_INVALID_HEAD_GLYPH_DATA_FORMAT` - the value for "glyphDataFormat" within the head table was invalid/unsupported; it was not the expected value 0.

+### Hhea result values

 * `MUTT_INVALID_HHEA_LENGTH` - the length of the hhea table was invalid.

 * `MUTT_INVALID_HHEA_VERSION` - the version indicated for the hhea table was invalid/unsupported.

 * `MUTT_INVALID_HHEA_METRIC_DATA_FORMAT` - the value for "metricDataFormat" within the hhea table was invalid/unsupported; it was not the expected value 0.

+* `MUTT_INVALID_HHEA_NUMBER_OF_HMETRICS` - the value for "numberOfHMetrics" within the hhea table was invalid; numberOfHMetrics must be less than or equal to "numGlyphs" in order to generate a valid array length for "leftSideBearings" within hmtx.

+* `MUTT_HHEA_REQUIRES_MAXP` - the maxp table rather failed to load or was not requested for loading, and hhea requires maxp to be loaded.

+### Hmtx result values

+* `MUTT_INVALID_HMTX_LENGTH` - the length of the hmtx table was invalid.

+* `MUTT_HMTX_REQUIRES_MAXP` - the maxp table rather failed to load or was not requested for loading, and hmtx requires maxp to be loaded.

+* `MUTT_HMTX_REQUIRES_HHEA` - the hhea table rather failed to load or was not requested for loading, and hmtx requires hhea to be loaded.

 ## Check if result is fatal